• Skip to primary navigation

 Subsequent Use

-If you already have a clay pot, found one at a thrift store, or had one handed down to you which hasn't been used in a while, it's best to soak the pot for 15-20 minutes and scrub the pot well, to remove any dirt and ensure it has absorbed enough water.
+If you already have a clay pot, found one at a thrift store, or had one handed down to you that hasn't been used in a while, it's best to soak the pot for 15-20 minutes and scrub the pot well, to remove any dirt and ensure it has absorbed enough water.

 Note: Newer models will come with the bottom half glazed with a glass surface.
 The glazed half does not need to be soaked in water, but the un-glazed lid does.